Clinical Trials: A Guide for Patients

 Clinical trials are conducted in phases, each designed to find out specific information.
 Each new phase of a clinical trial builds on information from previous stages.

 Participants may be eligible for clinical trials in different phases, depending on their overall condition.
 Most clinical trial participants take part in phases III and IV.

 What Are the Different Phases of a Clinical Trial?

 - Phase I clinical trial.
-A new research treatment is given to a small number of participants.
-The researchers determine the best way to give the new treatment and how much of it can be given safely.
+A new research treatment is given to a small number of participants and emphasizes safety.
+The researchers determine the best way to give the new treatment, find out the drug’s most frequent and serious side effects, and how much of it can be given safely.

 - Phase IV clinical trials.
-Apply the new treatment to general patient care; for example, a new drug that was found effective in a clinical trial may be used together with other effective drugs to treat the particular disease or condition in a select group of patients.
+Apply the new treatment to general patient care (after FDA approval for marketing); for example, a new drug that was found effective in a clinical trial may be used together with other effective drugs to treat the particular disease or condition in a select group of patients.